SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Filter-by-Measures/README.md

         [TotalPositionCID] >= MinInput && [TotalPositionCID] <= MaxInput
         ),

-    // we need to remove CHILD_ID to properly roll-up to parent level (as this is the lower level of hierarchy in the matrix) REMOVEFILTERS(MyCompanyPositions[Child_ID])
+    // we need to remove CHILD_ID from being filtered in the visual to properly roll-up to parent level (as this is the lower level of hierarchy in the matrix)
+    ALLSELECTED(MyCompanyPositions[Child_ID])
 )

 VAR PARENT_List = // create the list with selectcolumns function